shuddhu22/Sample-Repository/README.md

     cd your-name
     gedit intro.txt // This creates /opens a text file in the gedit editor of your linux system

-Copy and paste your Jupyter Notebooks into the directory. ( .ipynb file )

 **4) Add and commit changes.
 Push it to your repository.**